-General and administrative expenses were \$8.8 million for the three months ended June 30, 2021, compared to \$5.7 million for the three months ended June 30, 2020.
-The increase of \$3.2 million is primarily the result of an increase of \$3.1 million in personnel related costs, including stock-based compensation of \$2.3 million, and an increase of \$0.8 million in payroll and fringe.
-The increase in personnel related costs was driven by the hiring of additional personnel, including the Company's Chief Commercial Officer, as a result of pre-launch commercial planning and initial build of the Company's commercial infrastructure.
+General and administrative expenses were \$10.3 million for the three months ended December 31, 2021, compared to \$6.0 million for the three months ended December 31, 2020.
+The increase of \$4.4 million is primarily the result of an increase of \$3.4 million in personnel related costs, including a stock-based compensation increase of \$2.5 million, and an increase of \$0.8 million in payroll and fringe benefits.
+The increase in personnel related costs was driven by the continued hiring of additional personnel in our general and administrative functions, including the addition of commercial personnel associated with pre-launch commercial planning and initial build of the Company's commercial infrastructure, which accounts for approximately \$0.5 million of the increase compared to prior year, as we expand our operations.